JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 X = [x_linear, x_nlinear]
 ```

-Indicating a transition can now be easily done by defining some indicators and evolution metrics to compute based on some parameters initialized with `init_metaanalysis_params`.
+Indicating a transition can now be easily done by defining some indicators and evolution metrics to compute based on some parameters initialized with `HyperParams`.
 The detrending step is here performed by simply building the difference to the previous data point.
 After this, obtaining the time at which the evolution metric of the indicators is significant is a matter of three lines.
 Furthermore, let us visualize the results by using [`Makie.jl`](https://docs.makie.org/stable/):

 ```@example MAIN
 using CairoMakie

 # Initialize the indicator analysis
-p = init_metaanalysis_params(
+p = HyperParams(
     n_surrogates = 10_000,      # number of surrogates to test significance
     wv_indicator_width = 400,   # sliding window width for indicator estimation
     wv_indicator_stride = 1,    # sliding window stride for indicator estimation